Next Lesson - Autonomics of the Head and Neck

 Pathway

-It originates from the medulla, passes through the internal jugular foramen before passing deep to the SCM and running posterolaterally towards the trapezius.
+It has spinal roots arising from the upper cervical spinal cord, which ascend through the foramen magnum, and exits the skull via the jugular foramen before passing deep to the SCM and running posterolaterally towards the trapezius.

 Pathology

 Damage to this nerve can be caused by anything from stab wounds to blunt force trauma, because it has a very superficial course in the neck.
-It will result in paralysis of the trapezius and SCM muscles, meaning winging of the scapula is common.
+It will result in paralysis of the trapezius and SCM muscles, leading to shoulder droop and difficulty abducting the arm above the horizontal.

 Testing